HaxeFoundation/HaxeManual/content/02-types.md

 * `1`, `0`, `-1` and `0xFF0000` for `Int` and
 * `1.0`, `0.0`, `-1.0`, `1e10` for `Float`.

 Basic types are not [classes](types-class-instance) in Haxe.
-They are implemented as [abstract types](types-abstract) and are tied to the compiler's internal operator-handling as described in the following sections.
+Instead, they are implemented as [abstract types](types-abstract) and are tied to the compiler's internal operator-handling as described in the following sections.

 <!--label:types-numeric-types-->
 #### Numeric types